-Should you opt to tour the region on your own, or on a tour, the wine trails are the best way to hit up several vineyards along a designated route.
-This is especially important for newcomers who are unfamiliar with the region and are unsure of where to begin.
+Should you opt to tour the region – whether on your own or on a tour – the wine trails are the best way to hit up several vineyards along a designated route.
+This is especially important for newcomers who are unfamiliar with the region and unsure of where to begin.

 Buellton Wine Trail

-Located in the middle of the Santa Ynez Valley, Buellton is a quaint, little town just five minutes from Solvang.
+Located in the middle of the Santa Ynez Valley, Buellton is a quaint little town just five minutes from Solvang.
 Situated right off Highway 101, this convenient trail is easily accessible.
 Plus, most tasting rooms are located within the town, so visitors can walk from tasting to tasting – no previously booked transport is required.
-And restaurants are close-by so that tasters can stop for lunch or stay for dinner.
-Along the trail, find wineries such as Cold Heaven Cellars, Crawford Family Wines, and Alma Rosa Winery & Vineyards.
+And restaurants are close by, so tasters can stop for lunch or stay for dinner.
+Along the trail, find wineries such as Cold Heaven Cellars, Crawford Family Wines and Alma Rosa Winery & Vineyards.

 Los Olivos is a charming town nestled in the Santa Ynez Valley.
-Once a stagecoach stop and railroad terminus, Los Olivos is teeming with history.
-And this can be seen with a quick stroll down its streets lined with art galleries, boutique shops, chic restaurants, and cafés plus several wineries such as J Ludlow Vineyard, Tercero Wines, and Consilience, Marianello & Tre Anelli.
-Los Olivos is best experienced by foot, so park your car and stay awhile.
+Once a stagecoach stop and railroad terminus, Los Olivos is teeming with history, its streets lined with art galleries, boutique shops, chic restaurants and cafés, plus several wineries such as J Ludlow Vineyard, Tercero Wines, and Consilience, Marianello & Tre Anelli.
+Los Olivos is best experienced on foot, so park your car and stay a while.

-One of the region’s most popular trails, the Santa Ynez Wine Trail is a peaceful region located along country roads, dotted with picturesque horse ranches and rolling vineyards.
-Many of the wineries are set on massive estates, with manicured gardens and picnic areas for snacking while you taste, so be sure to pick up some goods or pack a lunch before popping in.
-Wineries found here include Bridlewood Estate Winery, Rideau, and Rusack Vineyards.
+One of the region’s most popular trails, the Santa Ynez Wine Trail is a peaceful region extending along country roads, dotted with picturesque ranches and rolling vineyards.
+Many of the wineries are set on massive estates, with manicured gardens and picnic areas for snacking while you taste, so be sure to pack a lunch before popping in.
+Local wineries include Bridlewood Estate Winery, Rideau and Rusack Vineyards.

 Just east of Lompoc, the Santa Rita Hills Wine Trail is famed for its appearance in the film Sideways.
-With its extremely cool climate, Sta.
-Rita Hills vineyards mostly produce Pinot Noir and Chardonnay – Babcock Winery & Vineyards, Sanford Winery & Vineyards, and Lafond are prime producers – but there are many other unique wines up for grabs.
-This wine trail is easily accessible via the 246 Highway.
+With its extremely cool climate, Santa Rita Hills vineyards mostly produce Pinot Noir and Chardonnay – Babcock Winery & Vineyards, Sanford Winery & Vineyards and Lafond are prime producers – but there are many other unique blends up for grabs.
+This wine trail is easily accessible via Highway 246.